rohitsangale/hackerEarth-iitm-traffic-challenge/README.md

 # hackerEarth-iitm-traffic-challenge
-my solution to iit madras the hacker earth traffic prediction challenge.
+my solution to the iit madras's  hacker earth traffic prediction challenge.
 I tested multiple machine learning algorithms on it.